Trinet (TNET)

 AI Analysis | Feedback

-Michael Simonds joined TriNet in February 2024.
-Before his role at TriNet, he served as Executive Vice President and Chief Operating Officer at Unum Group, a Fortune 500 company providing workplace benefits and services, where he oversaw all of Unum's active businesses, serving nearly 40 million individuals and their families globally.
-He also held the position of President and CEO of Unum US, Unum Group's largest business unit, among other management roles at Unum.
+Mike Simonds was appointed President and CEO of TriNet in February 2024.
+Before joining TriNet, he served as Executive Vice President and Chief Operating Officer at Unum Group, a Fortune 500 provider of workplace benefits and services, where he was responsible for all of Unum's active businesses, collectively serving nearly 40 million workers and their families globally.
+He previously held the position of President and CEO of Unum US, Unum Group's largest business unit, among other management roles at Unum.

 Catherine Wragg, Chief People Officer